xarray-contrib/xarray-tutorial/README.md

 6. Be of general relevance to Xarray users, and so not too specific on a particular problem or use case.

-*Note: Some of this information came from a similar repository: https://github.com/dask/dask-examples*
+*Note: Some of the content in this repository came from a similar projects: https://github.com/dask/dask-tutorial*